 Wide compatibility and ports

 The Anker 655 is one of the latest USB-C hubs to become available, but this model adds an Ethernet port and offers a unique design.
 You also get dual USB-A ports, 100W USB-C pass-through charging, 3.5mm audio, 4K HDMI, SD, and microSD card slots.

 Pick the hub that's right for you

-So long as I'm not using it for screen mirroring, I can swap out the short cable it comes with for a longer USB-C to USB-C cable to organize cables further away from my Chromebook on my standing desk.
-It's also the size of a credit card with the cables detached, making it one of the easiest hubs to pack for frequent travelers.
+Since I got the Uni USB-C hub two years ago, I've been absolutely in love with it.
+I can swap out the short cable it comes with for a longer USB-C to USB-C cable to organize cables further away from my Chromebook on my standing desk (it'll probably come in handy for you if you work from home).
+Just be mindful that if you're using it for an external monitor, you'll need the best USB-C cable rated to 10Gbps to ensure the picture doesn't stutter.
+It's also the size of a credit card with the cables detached, making it one of the easiest hubs to pack for frequent travelers or students.

 Want something beefier and more stationary for your office desk?
 You may consider upgrading from a USB-C hub to a full-fledged docking station.
 Docking stations usually have their own power supply, a wide variety of ports, and longer cables so you can keep your desk less cluttered.